There isn’t a more fun topic to discuss, bathe in, or write about.

 The power of love

-However, at base, everyone wants and cherishes love.
-Everyone loves the joy of family and relationships.
-This has to mean something…
+At base, everyone wants and cherishes love.
+Everyone loves the joy of family, friendship and relationship when one digs down deep enough.

-Could it not be that we apply the joy of love and the fact that we know that everyone at the level of heart and soul, wants love, that it could help to resolve and overcome the power of violence and war?
+Could it not be that we apply the joy of love and the fact that we know that everyone at the level of heart and soul, wants love, that it could help to resolve and overcome the love of power?

 As Jimi Hendrix so wisely said: